421 SW 6th Avenue, Suite 500, Portland, OR 97204

 The City of Portland and Multnomah County invest public funds and operate programs that provide direct services to homeless people and families.
 The City and County also fund services provided by nonprofit organizations and private service agencies.
 Corrections facilities, hospitals, schools, churches, and charities also provide assistance to homeless people.
 All are partners in the “homeless system” and have a direct stake in providing effective and efficient services with a goal to end homelessness.
 The wider community also has a stake in ending homelessness.
 As members of a community, we want to take care of our citizens, including those with illnesses or disabilities who cannot care for themselves.
 In addition, all of us want safe, clean and livable streets and neighborhoods.

 We believe that rather than shuffling homeless people from service to service and back to the street, the aim of our efforts must be to first get homeless people into permanent housing.
 This requires that all partners in the homeless system work together in innovative and more accountable ways.
-Much of the Portland Housing Bureau's work around homelessness is driven by the 10-year Plan to End Homelessness.
+Much of the Portland Housing Bureau's work around homelessness is driven by our community's plan to end homelessness.
 View the full plan here, or use the links at left and below to explore our programs and services, and find related data.

 Connect with 211info, the local nonprofit that connects the people of Oregon and Southwest Washington with over 4,500 health, community and social services

 This collaboration of community stakeholders works to end homelessness in Portland and Multnomah County